Last Updated on August 6, 2022 by Max

 Can we cure erectile dysfunction (ED) by varicocele treatment?
-No, I cannot claim that if you acquired an ED due to your lifestyle gradually during a long time, one surgery can cure it.
-What I am claiming is that by varicocele repair you can kill one of the leading causes of ED and improve the overall background of your sexual life tremendously.
-Our body is a complex system, and if we support and care it, it always responds with positive changes of healing.
+No, I cannot claim that if you gradually acquired an ED due to your lifestyle for a long time, one surgery can cure it.
+I am claiming that by varicocele repair, you can kill one of the leading causes of ED and improve the overall background of your sexual life tremendously.
+Our body is a complex system, and if we support and care for it, it always responds with positive healing changes.

 The prevalence of ED.

 Erectile dysfunction (ED) is defined as the persistent failure to achieve and keep an erection adequate to allow satisfactory sexual performance.

 ED is a widespread medical condition.
 The Massachusetts Male Aging Study, among many others, reported 52% of ED prevalence in men aged 40-70 years in the Boston area.
 Every fourth of patients seeking medical help was younger than 40 years, and 50% of them were complaining of severe ED.

 How ED and varicocele are connected?